Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces: Introduction

-In 2017, authors in \cite{I. Angiono} introduced the definitions of Hopf braces and Hopf cobraces.
-In \cite{H. Zheng}, Hopf cobrace is further studied.
-Hopf barce is a new algebraic structure related to the Yang-Baxter equation, which include Rump's braces.
-Their generalization is based on Hopf algebras.
+In 2017, Angiono, Galindo and Vendramin \mcite{AGV} introduced Hopf braces and Hopf cobraces.
+In \mcite{ZLMZ}, Hopf cobrace is further studied.
+A Hopf brace is a new algebraic structure related to the Yang-Baxter equation and generalizes Rump's braces.